KierthanaRS/Quiz/README.md

 Usage
 To use the Quiz Website, simply open the index.html file in your web browser.
 Choose a quiz category, answer the questions, and submit to see your results instantly.

-How to Contribute
-Fork the repository
-Clone the repository to your local machine git clone https://github.com/KierthanaRS/Quiz.git
+Clone the repository to your local machine

-Create a new branch for your features git checkout -b feature-yourfeature

-Commit your changes
-git commit -m 'Add your feature'

-Push to the branch
-git push origin feature-yourfeature

-Create a pull request in the original repository
+git clone https://github.com/KierthanaRS/Quiz.git